Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 Can I get a mortgage after bankruptcy?

-Yes, but it will be more difficult to get approved, and you may need to come up with a bigger down payment or deal with higher interest rates.
+As with personal loans and even business loans, but it will be more difficult to get approved after a bankruputcy. you may need to come up with a bigger down payment or deal with higher interest rates.
 And you won’t be eligible until after a waiting period.

 Chapter 7 bankruptcy